swiss-seismological-service/scdetect/README.md

   the detector identifier is used in the context of the template family amplitude-magnitude regression based magnitude estimation.

-  Note also that since `scdetect` implements hierarchical logging explicitly defining the detector identifier may be of particular use while debugging.
+  Note also that since `scdetect-cc` implements hierarchical logging explicitly defining the detector identifier may be of particular use while debugging.

 - `"maximumLatency"`: The maximum data latency in seconds tolerated with regard to `NOW`.
 If data arrive later than the value specified it is not used, anymore.
-Note that data latency is not validated if `scdetect` is run in [*playback mode*](#playback).
+Note that data latency is not validated if `scdetect-cc` is run in [*playback mode*](#playback).

 - `"methodId"`: The origin method identifier which will be added to declared